 - Any Informal Resolution and its outcome;

 - All materials used to train Title IX Coordinators, Investigators, Decision-makers, and any person who facilitates an Informal Resolution process.
-Moravian College will make these training materials publicly available on the College’s website; and
+Moravian University will make these training materials publicly available on the University's website; and

 - Any actions, including any supportive measures, taken in response to a report or formal complaint of sexual harassment, including: